 LG has been living in Samsung’s shadow for the longest time when it comes to the smartphone wars.
 The manufacturer makes solid smartphones, no doubt, but its Korean neighbor always manages to edge it with overall performance.
 However, that may be a thing of the past with LG’s latest release of its most well-rounded smartphone to date.
+Another popular model is the Nexus 6P.

 The V30 doesn’t happen to be just a larger version of LG’s Spring flagship, the G6; a lot of things were surprisingly updated for the few months that passed by.
 It’s apparent that LG is going full-force to stand out among the best.
 But is there enough here to top the short list of best smartphones?
 Find out in our LG V30 Smartphone Review!